 The East Side Coastal Resiliency (ESCR) project is an initiative, jointly funded by the U.S. Department of Housing and Urban Development and the City of New York, which seeks to protect Community Districts 6 (CD6) and 3 (CD3) from flooding due to storm surge and future sea level rise.
 ESCR proposes to design and build a system of levees, flood walls, and deployable gates along Manhattan’s eastern shore from East 25th Street in CD6 to Montgomery Street in CD3.

 What has been happening lately?

-ESCR is preparing to appear before the Public Design Commission regarding the designs for their project.
-In order to seek CB6’s input and support, ESCR appeared before the Land Use & Waterfront Committee on March 26, 2018 and presented an update.
+In order to seek CB6’s input and support for their upcoming appearance before the Public Design Commission, ESCR appeared before the Land Use & Waterfront Committee on March 26, 2018 and presented an update.
 Their presentation can be viewed here.

 Please consult CB6’s meeting calendar for the latest details on future meetings.
 If you missed any of the previous ESCR Taskforce Meetings, you can view the presentations on the ESCR project’s website.